Infinite-dimensional statistical manifolds based on a balanced chart: The manifolds of finite measures

-Lemma \ref{le:Xialpder} will be used in the next section.
+Lemma \ref{leXialpder} will be used in the following sections.
 It also determines the differentiability properties of Amari's $\alpha$-embedding maps, $\Falp$, \cite{amar1}.
-In the present context $\Falp:\Mtil\rightarrow L^2(\mu)$, and is defined by
+In the present context $\Falp\dvtx \Mtil\rightarrow L^2(\mu)$, and is defined by

-where $\Xialp$ is as defined in (\ref{eq:Xialpdef}).
-In the context of the exponential Orlicz manifold, the equivalent of the map $\Falp$ (on the patch centred at $Q$) naturally has range: $L^{2/(1-\alpha)}(Q)$ if $\alpha\in(-1,1)$, the exponential Orlicz space if $\alpha=1$, and a subset of its dual if $\alpha=-1$ \cite{gipi1}.
-In the present context, where $p$ and $\log p$ are subject to identical integrability constraints, it is natural to choose the same space for the ranges of the maps $\Falp$.
-Although $\Emu|\xialp(\atil)|^\lambda<\infty$ for all $\atil\in\Gtil$, it is appropriate to choose $L^2(\mu)$ for this range, even if $\lambda>2$.
-(See (\ref{eq:l2rep}) and the expressions for the derivatives of $\cdal$ in section \ref{se:statdiv}.)
+where ${\Xi_\alpha^r}$ is as defined in (\ref{eqXialpdef}).
+The choice of $L^2(\mu)$ for the range of $\Falp$ is consistent with the latter's role in the definition of the $\alpha$-divergences.
+(See (\ref{eql2rep}) and the expressions for the derivatives of $\cdal$ in Section~\ref{sestatdiv}.)

-\begin{corol} For any $\alpinci$, the map $\Falp$ is of class $C^{\lceil\lambda/2\rceil-1}$. \end{corol}
+\begin{corol} For any $\alpha\in[-1,1]$, the map $\Falp$ is of class $C^{\lceil \lambda /2\rceil-1}$. \end{corol}